 Successful candidates must hold a baccalaureate degree in Computer Science, Statistics, Engineering, or a closely related STEM field with an undergraduate GPA of at least 3.0 (or the equivalent).
 Whatever the undergraduate major, the successful candidate must show they satisfy the prerequisites for admission: 2 semesters of computer science fundamentals as coursework or equivalent experience, and 4 semesters of math/stat (including linear algebra and/or multivariable calculus) -- as outlined on the Admissions-Requirements page.
 Non-U.S. students must meet a minimum level of proficiency in English as outlined on the Admissions-Requirements page for the M.S. degree.
 In contrast to the M.S. degree, the GRE is not required, but if supplied will be taken into account in the admissions process.
-Only one letter of recommendation is required, though two are recommended.

 Other than the GRE, the procedures and required documents for admission to this Post-Baccalaureate Certificate match those for the M.S.
 Degree as outlined in the M.S.
 Admissions page.
 Only one letter of recommendation is required for admission to the Certificate, but we recommend at least two letters, one familiar with your current situation and (if within 3 years) one familiar with your academic background.
 Submit your application electronically here.
 Applicants to the certificate should apply by March 1st for fall consideration and October 1st for spring consideration.
 These are priority deadlines.
 We can't guarantee that your application will be considered if you apply after these deadlines.